nattoh03/DESEq2_Analysis/README.md

 #### Do different samples express genes differentially?
     now this part is done in R
     using library(DESeq2)
-    the .txt file from htseq-count
-    and sample description file (.txt)
+    the .txt or .csv file from htseq-count and sample description file (.txt or .csv)

 #### To install this DESeq2 package, start R (version "4.2") and enter: